 Sami Culture

-The Norwegian tundra offers a range of activities reflecting the Sami people's culture and heritage.
-Dog sledding, northern lights ceremonies, reindeer husbandry, and witnessing the northern lights are popular attractions.
+The mountainous inland areas of the Narvik region, bordering Tromsø to the north, offers a range of activities reflecting the Sami people's culture and heritage.
+Dog sledding, shamanic ceremonies, reindeer husbandry, and witnessing the northern lights are popular attractions.
 These activities allow visitors to experience the beauty of the Arctic landscape while gaining a deeper appreciation of the Sami people's rich cultural heritage.

 Book youre adventure